Ray-Based Simulation of Scattering from Discretized Curved Bodies for Vehicular and ISAC Applications: The Simulation Framework

-In practical vehicular scenarios, meshes can be typically obtained from LiDAR scans, manufacturer computer-aided design (CAD) models, or public repositories.
-They typically require post-processing before electromagnetic use, including removal of small geometric details and correction of non-manifold edges and intersecting facets.
-One of the important steps in the scope of the present work may become anisotropic or curvature-based remeshing \cite{levy2013variational}.
+In vehicular scenarios, meshes are typically obtained from LiDAR scans, CAD models, or public repositories, and require post-processing prior to electromagnetic use (removal of small details, correction of non-manifold edges, and intersecting facets).
+A key step in this work is curvature-based remeshing~\cite{levy2013variational}.

-The discretization criteria originate from the geometric approximation error introduced when a curved smooth surface is represented by planar facets, and the electromagnetic phase error relative to the wavelength, produced by this approximation.
-Ensuring that the phase error remains sufficiently small leads to a practical guideline relating facet size, curvature radius, and wavelength.
+The discretization criteria stem from the geometric approximation error of representing a smooth surface with planar facets, which results in the electromagnetic phase error relative to the wavelength.
+To formalize the problem, we introduce: $R$ (local radius of curvature), $E$ (characteristic facet edge length), $s$ (maximum geometric deviation), and $\lambda$ (wavelength).

-To formalize the discretization problem, we introduce the following quantities: \begin{itemize} \item $R$ denotes the local radius of curvature of the smooth surface, \item $E$ denotes the characteristic edge length of the discretized facet, \item $s$ denotes the maximum geometric deviation between the discretization and the smooth shape \item $\lambda$ denotes the wavelength. \end{itemize}
+Approximating a curved surface with facets introduces geometric deviation.
+From an electromagnetic perspective, this geometric deviation produces a phase error $\Delta \phi \sim 2\pi s / \lambda$, which should remain a small fraction of $2\pi$ to maintain a reasonable accuracy.
+Maintaining a sufficiently small phase error is particularly important for deterministic scattering prediction.
+However, the acceptable error levels should depend on the application; for instance, statistical channel modeling applications may tolerate larger phase deviations.

+Therefore, the physically relevant quantity is the normalized geometric deviation $s/\lambda$, which directly controls the discretization-induced phase error.
+In practice, however, $s$ is generally difficult to estimate for arbitrary meshes because the underlying smooth surface is often unknown and only the discretized representation is available.

-Approximating a curved surface with facets introduces geometric deviation, which can be estimated from the linear distance between a small arc and its corresponding chord of length $E$.
-Assuming $E << R$, the deviation scales approximately as $s \sim E^2 / R$.
-From an electromagnetic perspective, this geometric deviation introduces a phase error $\Delta \phi \sim 2\pi s / \lambda$, which should remain significantly below $2\pi$ to maintain a reasonable accuracy.
-This leads to the parameter $E^2 / (R \lambda)$, which governs the accuracy of the discretized representation.
-While this proportionality is theoretically motivated, the scaling coefficient depends on the required accuracy and limitations of the ray-based model, so it has to be defined empirically.
+Assuming $E \ll R$, the deviation can be estimated from the geometric distance between a small arc and its corresponding chord of length $E$.
+It can be easily shown that the deviation scales as $s \sim E^2 / R$.
+This leads to the parameter $E^2 / (R \lambda)$, which serves as a practical mesh-based proxy for $s/\lambda$ and governs the accuracy of the discretized representation.

-\textbf{1.
-Primary criterion:} $E^2 / R = 0.6 - 0.9 \lambda$, corresponding to $s \approx 0.07\lambda - 0.13\lambda$.
-This criterion was empirically observed to provide adequate agreement between RT simulation and the analytical solution for a smooth shape for both back and forward scattering.

-Although the proportionality constant between $s$ and $E^2/R$ differs for 1D curvature (cylinder) and 2D curvature (sphere), the same $E^2/R$ formulation is retained for simplicity and robustness.
-In practice, it provides satisfactory accuracy for both cases.